dedztbh/KuantumCircuitSim/README.md

 - SqrtNotDag i
 - SqrtSwap i j (Not implemented yet)
 - Rot i deg
-    + Rotate qubit clockwise by degree, not rad
+    + Rotate qubit counterclockwise by degree, not rad
 - Measure n
     + Measures the joint qubit state n times using standard basis
     + Only works when using Tester